turboladen/tailor/README.md

 #### Add the Ruler to the list of Styles

-Internally, this all happens in `lib/tailor/configuration/style.rb`, but you can add infomation about your ruler to your config file.
+Internally, this all happens in `lib/tailor/configuration/style.rb`, but you can add information about your ruler to your config file.
 If you created a
 Ruler:

 ```ruby